 Local Challenges and Opportunities

 For some companies, international expansion may be better achieved by acquiring an existing entity and integrating it within the originating company.
-This inorganic mergers-and-acquisitions (M&A) approach raises considerations related to integrating and harmonizing strategies and tools for the enlarged organization.
+This inorganic approach raises considerations related to integrating and harmonizing strategies and tools for the larger organization.
 Factors like supply chain optimization, cross-border payment terms, cash visibility, access to liquidity, and bank payment and credit terms must be aligned so that the entire entity can realize the greatest benefits.

 There are four main M&A models:

-- A vertical merger—this reshapes the organization to align with the acquired firm while managing sales to existing customers and integrating the supply chain.
+- A vertical merger: This reshapes the organization to align with the acquired firm while managing sales to existing customers and integrating the supply chain.

-- A horizontal merger—this reshapes the acquired company to avoid duplication and to create efficiencies, streamlining the brands, processing, production and other supply chain functions.
+- A horizontal merger: This reshapes the acquired company to avoid duplication and to create efficiencies, streamlining the brands, processing, production and other supply chain functions.
 This also brings in new suppliers and customers while deepening the acquired firm’s relationships.

-- A concentric merger—this reorients the sales strategy to target all customers and suppliers, thereby increasing production and sales efficiencies.
+- A concentric merger: This reorients the sales strategy to target all customers and suppliers, thereby increasing production and sales efficiencies.

-- A conglomerate merger—this integrates new processes into the company overall, operating in all markets in ways unlike the premerger entities.
+- A conglomerate merger: This integrates new processes into the company overall, operating in all markets in ways unlike the premerger entities.

-Considerations for Inorganic Growth
+Considerations for M&A Growth

-For processing, the enlarged organization can potentially reduce costs by improving the international coordination of credit agreements and trade financing solutions.
+The new, larger organization can potentially reduce costs by improving the international coordination of credit agreements and trade financing solutions.
 Likewise, harmonized technologies can yield the kind of inventory and manufacturing process visibility and management capabilities that allow headquarters and local managers to capitalize on new opportunities.

-Inorganic growth also has the potential for significant impact on the sales strategy, raising considerations for increasing efficiency and data management, and ensuring that all sales channels are linked to the same enterprise resource planning (ERP).
-At the same time, customer loyalty programs should be reconsidered and streamlined to appeal to the expanded customer base.
+Inorganic growth also has the potential for significant impact on the sales strategy, raising considerations for increasing efficiency and data management, and ensuring that all sales channels are linked to the same enterprise resource planning (ERP) system.
+At the same time, customer loyalty programs should be streamlined to appeal to the expanded customer base.
 Centralizing distribution channels should form a part of the revised sales strategy—this includes credit terms and payment channels for customers and growing the customer base through greater brand awareness and customer outreach.

 Crosscutting Growth Considerations

 International expansion is at once challenging and exciting, and deciding on whether organic or inorganic growth is the best approach for your business hinges on multiple important factors.
-But growing businesses can find support and insight by partnering with expert advisors—and by doing their research to become deeply versed in these multifaceted challenges and the rewards they can bring.
+But growing businesses can find support and insight by working with organizations that have global reach and local expertise—and by doing their research to become deeply versed in these multifaceted challenges and the rewards they can bring.